scottbot95/RoR2ModManager/README.md

 | `yarn electron:mac`     | On a MAC OS, builds your application and generates a `.app` file of your application that can be run on Mac |

 **Your application is optimised.
 Only /dist folder and node dependencies are included in the executable.**

-## You want to use a specific lib (like rxjs) in electron main thread ?

-You can do this!
-Just by importing your library in npm dependencies (not devDependencies) with `npm install --save`.
-It will be loaded by electron during build phase and added to the final package.
-Then use your library by importing it in `main.ts` file.
-Easy no ?

-## Browser mode

-Maybe you want to execute the application in the browser with hot reload ?
-You can do it with `yarn ng:serve:web`.
-Note that you can't use Electron or NodeJS native libraries in this case.
-Please check `providers/electron.service.ts` to watch how conditional import of electron/Native libraries is done.

 [build-badge]: https://travis-ci.org/scottbot95/RoR2ModManager.svg?branch=master
 [build]: https://travis-ci.org/scottbot95/RoR2ModManager